feedly/sample-customer-scripts/integrations/opencti/readme.md

 Press Ctrl+X to exit the editor, then Y to save the changes and Enter to confirm the file name.

+### Windows

+You can use Task Scheduler:

+1. Open Task Scheduler.
+2. Create a new task.
+3. In the task settings, set the action to start a program.
+4. For the program/script, enter the path to your Python executable.
+For the arguments, enter the path to the script.
+Both paths should be enclosed in quotes if they contain spaces.

 ## Troubleshooting

 If you experience any issues while setting up or running this script, please ensure that you've followed all the steps in this guide correctly.
 Most common issues can be resolved by: